 How did The Exit Bag come to be?

-It actually started out as a short story by the same name that I had written a few years ago.
-A few days after Mike (Pickering), Juan (Espinosa) and myself had met about a possible film project, I thought about a depressing little story I had not done anything with.
-Something funny happened when I started adapting it to a screenplay.
+Back in 2017, Mike (Pickering), Juan (Espinosa) and I met about doing a possible film project together.
+After that meeting, I thought about a depressing little story I had an outline for that may make for an interesting film.
+Something funny happened when I started converting the outline to a screenplay.
 It took off in a totally different direction, going from a depressing little story with a surprise ending to a full blown comedy.
 That’s where the writing took me, so I just went along for the ride.
 I took the script to Mike and Juan and we agreed to do it.

 What’s the film about?

 It’s about loss.
 Philip has lost his wife.
 He lost all hope.
 He lost the will to live.
 It’s about giving up.
 He researches suicide methods.
 The one he chooses takes him on a ride that he didn’t expect.
 I can’t say too much more without giving away the movie.